-They’ve selected the best dental clinics in Palomas, Mexico for both cost and quality.
-The company shuttles people from Santa Fe and Albuquerque directly to their dentist’s door in Palomas.
-And the savings are HUGE– literally thousands of dollars.
+They’ve selected the best dental clinics in Mexico for both cost and quality.
+And the savings are HUGE—literally thousands of dollars.
 On average patients save 50-80% on high cost dental procedures like crowns, implants, and root canals.
-For the aging boomer population this means more dollars saved for enjoying retirement as opposed to overpriced dental in the U.S.
+For the aging boomer population this means more dollars saved for enjoying retirement as opposed to overpriced dental care in the U.S.

 Check out this recent story by reporter Lysee of Albuquerque News KRQE Channel 13 on the New Mexico Start-up That Arranges Travel for Dental Care: